ImageMagick/Usage-Markdown/formats/index.md

 Not a good idea for a web page, so don't even bother to try.
 I certainly won't.

-Instead of trying to do a perfect match-up with the background pattern, lets just overlay it onto a color that at least matches the background we intend to use.
+Instead of trying to do a perfect match-up with the background pattern, let's just overlay it onto a color that at least matches the background we intend to use.

-For example lets overlay our image onto a 'typical' bubble like background pattern.
+For example, let's overlay our image onto a 'typical' bubble like background pattern.
 But first we need to know the average color of this background.
 A simple way to find this color is to just [scale](../resize/#scale) the image down to a single pixel, then read the resulting color.